Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 Correlation is needed in order to find existing saga instances based on data on the incoming message.
 In the example the `OrderId ` property of the `CompleteOrder` message is used to find the existing saga instance for that order.

 To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.

-Note that NServiceBus will only allow correlation on a single saga property and that the property types must match.
+NOTE: Message properties must correlate to a single saga property and have the same type.

 partial: note